ClJarvis/Fun_in_the_Blanks/README.md

 Since the story is hidden until the button is clicked you can play alone.
 <P>Read the story with the child, repeat.</p>

-<B>Languages:</b> HTML, CSS, AngularJS, Firebase, and JSON
+<B>Languages:</b> HTML, CSS, AngularJS, Bootstrap, Firebase, and JSON

 ##Future Plans

 Eventually more stories will be added.
 Stories will made to match child's reading level.